Joeccp/SBA/docs/seatStatusOverride.md

 ## HOWTO: Change the seat status

 Login as **administrator**, enter mode `6`(Seat status override).
-You should see something like this (colour may be different):
+You should see something like this:

 ![Screenshot of mode 6](../images/docs/control_panel_mode_6.png)